Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(11)  a script that displays the result of BREATH to the power LOVE
+(12) this is  a script that converts a number from base 2 to base 10